isomerpages/moe-crestsec/_i-am-a/P6 Student's Parent.md

 with the Lee Hsien Loong Award for Innovations in Uplifting Students 2023 for our strong culture of care and inclusivity, Crest nurtures confidence, character, and strong connections through our Crafting with Heart approach.
-Graduates leave not just with the SEC and ISSC, but with resilience, self-belief, and future-ready skills—like Mah Yan Lin, Class of 2024, who received The Lee Kuan Yew Award for All-Round Excellence—ready to thrive in ITE, further learning, and life beyond school.</p>
+Graduates leave not just with the Singapore-Cambridge Secondary Education Certificate (SEC) and ITE Skills Subject Certificate (ISSC), but with resilience, self-belief, and future-ready skills—like Mah Yan Lin, Class of 2024, who received The Lee Kuan Yew Award for All-Round Excellence—ready to thrive in ITE, further learning, and life beyond school.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/p6_parent_2.png">
 </div>